Food Science Institute - Future Students

 Numerous programs for financial support are available and on-campus jobs are available.
 High school seniors should inquire about scholarships in January of the year they graduate.

-World Without Food Science
+More About Food Science

 Learn about the role food science plays in ensuring a nutritious, safe and abundant food supply with these videos from the Institute of Food Technologists.